An Integrated, Classical Curriculum

 Chesterton Academy is blessed to have a talented and dynamic faculty dedicated to the vision and mission of our school.
 Each faculty and staff member takes the Oath of Fidelity to the Magisterium at the Mass of the Holy Spirit at the beginning of the academic year.
 In addition to their teaching responsibilities, faculty at Chesterton Academy participate in the House System, which is designed to promote character and virtue.

 Since our founding, Chesterton Academy has been blessed by the donation of books for our school library.
 Today, our classrooms at our Edina campus are lined with shelves containing thousands of books.
 Our library features books on history, literature, philosophy, and the Catholic faith, as well as a growing collection of math and science books.

 Students, parents, and friends of Chesterton Academy are welcome to check out books from the library during the school day.
 Please check in at the front office for more information.

 As part of Chesterton Academy’s guidance counseling program, our staff coordinates college visits to the Chesterton Academy campus, facilitates student visits to local college fairs, and provides introductions to religious orders and communities around the world.
 Learn more about our college counseling program including Naviance, AP Testing, ACT/SAT/CLT dates, and more.

 College admissions representatives

 Chesterton Academy hosts colleges and universities for campus visits throughout the academic year.
-If you are a college admissions representative and would like to visit our school, please contact our College Counselor, Elisha Schaibley.
+If you are a college admissions representative and would like to visit our school, please contact our Academic and College Counselor, Elisha Schaibley.
 College representatives may schedule visits on Tuesdays and Wednesdays from 12:20-12:45, the students’ lunch time.